GNOME/libadwaita/doc/css-variables.md

   </tr>
 </table>

-<code>--headerbar-border-color</code> has the same default value as
-<code>--headerbar-fg-color</code>, but doesn't change along with it.
-This can
-be useful if a light window has a dark header bar with light text; in this case it may be desirable to keep the border dark.
+`--headerbar-border-color` has the same default value as `--headerbar-fg-color`, but doesn't change along with it.
+This can be useful if a light window has a dark header bar with light text; in this case it may be desirable to keep the border dark.
 This variable is only used for vertical borders - for example, separators between the 2 header bars in a split header bar layout.

-<code>--headerbar-backdrop-color</code> is used instead of
-<code>--headerbar-bg-color</code> when the window is not focused.
-By default
-it's an alias of [<code>--window-bg-color</code>](#window-colors) and changes together with it.
-When overriding header bar colors, make sure to set it to a value matching your <code>--headerbar-bg-color</code>.
+`--headerbar-backdrop-color` is used instead of `--headerbar-bg-color` when the window is not focused.
+By default it's an alias of [`--window-bg-color`](#window-colors) and changes together with it.
+When overriding header bar colors, make sure to set it to a value matching your `--headerbar-bg-color`.

-<code>--headerbar-shade-color</code> is used to provide a dark shadow or a
-border for header bars and similar widgets.
+`--headerbar-shade-color` is used to provide a dark shadow or a border for header bars and similar widgets.
 This color should always be partially transparent black.

-<code>--headerbar-darker-shade-color</code> is used for the
-`ADW_TOOLBAR_RAISED_BORDER` border.
-This color should always be partially transparent black, and is intended to be darker than both
+`--headerbar-darker-shade-color` is used for the `ADW_TOOLBAR_RAISED_BORDER` border.
+This color should always be partially transparent black, and is intended to be darker than both `--headerbar-bg-color` and `--headerbar-backdrop-color` on top of white color.
-<code>--headerbar-bg-color</code> and
-<code>--headerbar-backdrop-color</code> on top of white color.

 ## Sidebar Colors